RLinf-VLA: A Unified and Efficient Framework for Reinforcement Learning of Vision-Language-Action Models: Theoretical Background

 where $r_{t}$ denotes the reward at timestep $t$, $V(s)$ is the value function, $\gamma$ is the discount factor, $\lambda$ controls the bias–variance trade-off, and $T$ is the episode horizon.

 The PPO optimization objective is defined as:

 where

 $\pi_{\theta_{\text{old}}}$ denotes the rollout policy, and $\epsilon$ is the clipping parameter.\footnote{The definition of action $a_t$ differs across LLM and robotics RL settings.
-Here we treat it as a generalized action, with the distinctions discussed in \Cref{sec:prob}.
+Here we treat it as a generalized action.
 The same applies to GRPO.}